pyxu-org/pyxu/doc/fair/index.rst

    a platform that allows for the development, sharing, and integration of specialized plugins to enhance the framework.
    </p>

-In simple terms, the Pyxu FAIR is designed to supercharge your Pyxu experience:
+In simple terms, the Pyxu FAIR is designed to supercharge your Pyxu experience.

 Catalogue Website
 ~~~~~~~~~~~~~~~~~